 Course 3: It wouldn’t be Christmas Eve without pasta

 With just a couple of courses left, it’s time for some main dishes, starting with pasta.
 Would it really be an Italian Christmas Eve without pasta?
-Laughing Bird Organic Shrimp are perfect for an easy pasta course.
+Gulf shrimps are perfect for an easy pasta course.
 Complex layered pasta has its time and place, but when you have seven courses to prepare, you want to keep it simple.
-These shrimp are cleaned, peeled, and come with the tail-off.
-Each pound contains about 61 to 70 shrimp, giving you shrimp in every bite.
+These shrimp are cleaned, peeled, and the tails are easy to cut off.
+Each pound contains about 16-20 large shrimp, giving the dish an extra fancy feel.
 Plus, they are hormone, antibiotic, and chemical free, leaving you with the satisfaction of a dish you feel great serving your guests.
 You can follow this simple recipe or serve your dish with a sauce of garlic and olive oil.

 Course 4: Time to get stuffed